paws-r/paws/docs/credentials.md

 ---

-## Get credentials from an EC2 instance or container role (including on EKS)
+## Get credentials from an EC2 instance or container role

-If you are running R on an EC2 instance with an attached IAM role, or in a container on AWS (including on EKS) with an attached container IAM role, Paws will automatically use the credentials from the attached role.
+If you are running R on an EC2 instance or in a container on AWS (ECS or EKS) with an attached IAM role, Paws will automatically use the credentials from the attached role.

+## Get credentials inside containers orchestrated by Kubernetes

 ---